top of page

 Bobby Kimball

-Bobby Kimball graduated from Vinton High School where he played football and ran track.
-He attended McNeese State University in Lake Charles, Louisiana, and sang with the Levee Band and other groups before moving to Los Angeles in 1974.
+Bobby Kimball graduated from Vinton High School, where he played football and ran track.
+He attended McNeese State University in Lake Charles, Louisiana, and sang with the Levee Band and other regional acts before moving to Los Angeles in 1974 to pursue music full-time.

 Tex Ritter Portrait